anhinga/synapses/regularization.md

 ```

 The first couple of points on those trend curves are too jittery to matter much, but the rest give a good idea of how the connectivity changes from the center of the square to its borders.

+**This is currently work in progress, with further software experiments currently running.
+I expect to post a longer version of experiment_1 (the run is done), also an ongoing run with 1e-2 regularization (which seems to learn the topology even better, but converges way too slowly), and a couple of additional runs after that.
+And I am also going to edit this write-up - I expect to be mostly done with all this by March 4, 2019.**